Menu

 Recycling

-It is obvious that plastic cannot be recycled unless it has been collected.
-Recycling does not therefore address the principal concern about plastics around the world – how to deal with the plastic which has escaped into the oceans and elsewhere in the open environment from which it cannot realistically be collected, and thousands of tons of it are therefore accumulating every day for many decades.
+Recycling is useful, but it is obvious that plastic cannot be recycled unless it has been collected.
+Recycling does not therefore address the principal concern about plastics around the world – how to deal with the plastic which has escaped into the oceans and elsewhere in the open environment from which it cannot realistically be collected, and thousands of tons of it are therefore accumulating every day.

+“Redesign, reduce, re-use, recycling” are all very well, but after ten years or more the problem is still getting worse.
 Very few governments around the world have any policy for dealing with the plastic which does NOT get collected for recycling.
-They could require the plastic to be oxo-biodegradable (as some governments in the Middle East have done) but most of them simply cling to the unrealistic hope that they can do without plastic, or prevent all of it from escaping.
-They are therefore responsible for this environmental disaster and it is getting worse for every day that they continue to dither.
+They could require the plastic to be oxo-biodegradable (as governments in the Middle East have done) but most of them simply cling to the unrealistic hope that they can do without plastic, or prevent all of it from escaping.
+They are therefore responsible for this environmental disaster for every day that they continue to debate.

 They should therefore require that pro-oxidant masterbatches such as d2w be used in the manufacture of all short-life polyethylene (PE) and polypropylene (PP) products, to make them biodegradable at the end of their useful life, so that they will not lie or float around for decades if they escape into the environment.

 Polyethylene (PE) and polypropylene (PP) are made from a by-product of oil or natural gas.
 These are primarily extracted from the ground to make fuels and would be extracted whether plastics existed or not.
 For the foreseeable future there will still be a demand for oil and gas as fuels, so it makes sense to use the by-product instead of promoting uneconomic recycling or growing crops to make plastic, or using materials other than plastic whose functionality and/or LCA is not as good.
-See https://www.biodeg.org/subjects-of-interest/life-cycle-assessments/ and https://www.symphonyenvironmental.com/wp-content/uploads/2019/11/Denkstatt-report.pdf Further, the energy required to convert this by-product into PE or PP is less than the energy required to collect, sort, wash, and reprocess post-consumer plastic.
+See also the Denkstatt Report.
+Further, the energy required to convert this by-product into PE or PP is less than the energy required to collect, sort, wash, and reprocess post-consumer plastic.

 For many years the oil companies and plastic manufacturers have been warned by governments and NGOs that their business is under threat because plastic creates microplastics and is very persistent in the environment.
-The only way to respond to this is to accept that it will not be possible in the foreseeable future to collect all the postconsumer plastic for recycling even in the developed world, and therefore to support and use oxo-biodegradable masterbatch technology.
-This can be put into PE and PP products at little or no extra cost, so that they will no longer persist and accumulate in the open environment.
+The only way to respond to this is to accept that it will not be possible in the foreseeable future to collect all the postconsumer plastic for recycling even in the developed world, and therefore to support and use d2w biodegradable masterbatch technology.
+This can be put into PE and PP products at little or no extra cost.

-D2w is used to make biodegradable PE and PP products, which look and perform during their useful life just the same as ordinary PE or PP products.
-D2w plastic has been available for 25 years and has been successfully recycled, but when waste-management fails and it gets into the open environment it will degrade and then biodegrade much more quickly than ordinary plastic, without leaving microplastics or other harmful residues.
+D2w is used to make biodegradable PE and PP products which look and perform during their useful life just the same as ordinary PE or PP products.
+This type of plastic has been available for 25 years and has been successfully recycled, but when waste-management fails and it gets into the open environment it will degrade and then biodegrade much more quickly than ordinary plastic without leaving microplastics or other harmful residues.
 It does not contain heavy metals, and is proved to be non-toxic according to the OECD Standards.

 There have been many scientific studies of this technology, and the latest and most important was a four-year research programme sponsored by the French Government, at l’Observatoire Oceanologique de Banyul Sur Mer.
 It was known as Oxomar, and concluded in March 2021 that plastic made with Symphony’s d2w technology will biodegrade even in the marine environment significantly more efficiently than conventional plastic.
-The Report can be found in English and French at https://www.biodeg.org/wp-content/uploads/2021/07/Final-report-OXOMAR-10032021.pdf
+The Report is available in English and French.

 Following this study, the Oxomar scientists allowed bacteria commonly found in the open environment access to d2w plastic film containing Carbon 13.
 They found Carbon 13 in the CO2 exhaled by the bacteria, proving beyond doubt that the plastic had been bio-assimilated by the bacteria.